JulHeg/PigouvianWidthTax/README.md

 conda env create -f environment.yml
 ```

-You also have to get the `tofpipe` from Infineon, it's not quite public yet.
+You also have to get the `tofpipe` library from Infineon, it's not quite public yet.

 Then you can run the [stream_phase.py](file_from_raspi\stream_phase.py) file there to take a depth image once a second and saves it to your file.
 Then you can use the ´get_phase_from_raspi()´ method in [utils.py](utils.py) to get the depth information from that image transferred over SSH to your computer.

 On your computer, run the `python scanner_script.py` script to measure how horizontally wide an object moved in front of the sensor is when you press a button.
 We use this to measure toy cars in our parking space demo.
-You can also visualize that by simultaneously running the `python 2d-anim_HC.py`.
+You can also visualize that by simultaneously running the `python 2d-anim2.py`.
 This opens a full screen windows simulating a car park.
 Once you measure an objects width, it sizes a parking space in life-size where you could put it.

 ## Step-by-step to running the demo (with our setup graciously provided by Infineon at least)